DISCERNING READERS

 The soldier continued, “Concentrated in that one great, strong yet tender face, the agony of the life or death struggle of the hour was revealed as we had never seen it before.
 With new understanding we knew why we were soldiers.”
 That day two leaders understood each other’s imperfections: one sat in command upon a horse and the other marched by in review.
 It was just that Lincoln was called: to call others into battle.

 Considering the burdens that so many have borne to preserve this imperfect union, a quarterback is a leader of men in an insignificant game.
 Still, on the football field he feels imperfection when he is blindsided because of a missed block; he sees imperfection when a receiver runs the wrong pattern; and he displays imperfection when he fumbles a handoff or throws an interception.
-True teammates adjust to these deficiencies to build a more-perfect team.

 What if, after every mistake the quarterback makes, the front line takes a knee on the next snap of the ball just to impress his shortcomings upon him.
 It would not make him a better quarterback and it would divide the team.